BM-30 Smerch: Operational history

 The first confirmed combat uses of the Smerch were in two war zones in 2014.
 Syrian military forces used the system against rebel forces during the Syrian civil war, including in fighting in Jobar.
 It was also used by Russia-backed militants to deliver explosive and cluster munitions to Ukrainian military positions and likewise by the Ukrainian Army.
 Several have been seen in use by pro-Russian rebels.
 The Russian Ground Forces used the BM-30 in Syria in October 2015 during the Russian intervention in Syria.

-During the 2020 Nagorno-Karabakh conflict, Armenia and Azerbaijan both targeted the other country's territory with Smerch rockets.
+During the 2020 Nagorno-Karabakh conflict, Armenia and Azerbaijan both targeted each other's territory with Smerch rockets.

+As of November 2025, there is visual evidence of three Russian Military BM-30s being destroyed in the Russian invasion of Ukraine.

 Smerch rockets were fired from Belgorod in the 2022 Russian Invasion of Ukraine.
-As Smerch rockets are a Multiple Launch Rocket System, using these to attack a densely populated area of civilians caused some to call the action a war crime.
-The Human Rights Watch also claims that Smerch cluster munitions 9M55K (containing 72 9N235 submunitions) were fired into densely populated neighborhoods in Kharkiv, resulting in the deaths of at least 11 civilians.
 During the Battle of Kharkiv it is alleged that 11 Smerch rockets were fired on 27–28 February alone.